buggerman/re-arch/README.md

 - Not suitable for production use
 - **Use the main installation method instead for reliability**

+**Note:** The legacy conversion method (`re-arch.sh`) DOES include paru and AUR packages, unlike the recommended two-step method which excludes them for speed and reliability.

 ## Configuration

 The script will prompt for your username during execution.
 You can optionally customize these settings by editing the script: